-The clearnose skate is flat and shaped like a rhombus, with a pointed snout, two wings and a tail ending in two small dorsal fins.
+The clearnose skate is flat and shaped like a rhombus, with a pointed snout, two pectoral fins and a tail ending in two small dorsal fins.
 Its topside is brown with dark spots and bars, while its underside is white with no markings.
 The clearnose skate gets its name from its translucent snout.
 The mouth, located on the skate’s underside, is lined with close-set teeth.

-The clearnose skate’s diet consists of shrimp, mollusks, crustaceans and small fish.
+This skate’s diet consists of shrimp, mollusks, crustaceans and small fish.